Deep Learning for Time Series Anomaly Detection: A Survey

-Where $W$s and $U$s are the parameters of the LSTM cell. $x'_{t}$ is finally calculated using Equation \ref{eq:RNN}.
+Where $W$ and $U$ are the parameters of the LSTM cell. $x'_t$ is finally calculated using Equation \ref{eq:RNN}.

-Experience with LSTM has shown that stacking recurrent hidden layers of sigmoidal activation units in a network captures the structure of time series and allows for processing time series at different time scales compared to the other deep learning architectures \citep{hermans2013training}.
-LSTM-AD \citep{malhotra2015long} possesses long-term memory capabilities, and for the first time, hierarchical recurrent processing layers have been combined to detect anoamlies in univariate time series without using labels for training.
-Stacking recurrent hidden layers also facilitate learning higher-order temporal patterns without requiring prior knowledge of their duration.
-The network predicts several future time steps in order to ensure that it captures the temporal structure of the sequence.
-Consequently, each point in the sequence has multiple corresponding predicted values from different points in the past, resulting in multiple error values.
-To assess the likelihood of anomalous behaviour, prediction errors are modelled as a multivariate Gaussian distribution.
-The LSTM-AD delivers promising outcomes by modelling long-term and short-term temporal relationships.
-Results from LSTM-AD suggest that LSTM-based prediction models are more effective than RNN-based models when there is no way of knowing whether the normal behaviour involves long-term dependencies.
-As opposed to the stacked LSTM used in LSTM-AD, \citet{bontemps2016collective} use a simple LSTM RNN to propose a model for collective anomaly detection based on LSTM RNN's predictive capabilities for univariate time series \citep{hochreiter1997long}.
-In the first step, an LSTM RNN is trained with normal time series before making predictions.
-Predictions of current events depend on both their current state and their history.
-By introducing the circular array, the model will be configured to detect collective anomalies, which contains the errors of a subsequence.
-A collective anomaly will be identified by prediction errors above a threshold in the circular array.
+Experience with LSTM has shown that stacking recurrent hidden layers with sigmoidal activation units effectively captures the structure of time series data, allowing for processing at different time scales compared to other deep learning architectures \citep{hermans2013training}.
+LSTM-AD \citep{malhotra2015long} possesses long-term memory capabilities and combines hierarchical recurrent layers to detect anomalies in UTS without using labelled data for training.
+This stacking helps learn higher-order temporal patterns without needing prior knowledge of their duration.
+The network predicts several future time steps to capture the sequence's temporal structure, resulting in multiple error values for each point in the sequence.
+These prediction errors are modelled as a multivariate Gaussian distribution to assess the likelihood of anomalies.
+LSTM-AD's results suggest that LSTM-based models are more effective than RNN-based models, especially when it's unclear whether normal behaviour involves long-term dependencies.

+As opposed to the stacked LSTM used in LSTM-AD, \citet{bontemps2016collective} propose a simpler LSTM RNN model for collective anomaly detection based on its predictive abilities for UTS.
+First, an LSTM RNN is trained with normal time series data to make predictions, considering both current states and historical data.
+By introducing a circular array, the model detects collective anomalies by identifying prediction errors that exceed a certain threshold within a sequence.